gmsarro/2-LayerQG/README.md

 2. **Eddy Growth Rates Calculation for a 2-Layer QG Model**

 The scripts are made for the [Lutsko and Hell (2021) model](https://github.com/nicklutsko/moist_QG_channel/tree/main), but can be modified to work on any 2 layer QG model.
+The LWA budget here presented works for 2-layer QG models.
+To compute the LWA budget in more complex datasets, such as reanalysis, see the [falwa page](https://github.com/csyhuang/hn2016_falwa).

 ## Repository Structure